Here's What Could Be Ahead In The Russia Investigations In 2019

 There have been many suggestions about new charges by the special counsel's office.

-They might target political consultant Roger Stone — who has told NPR he thinks he'll be indicted — or associates of his such as the conservative commentator Jerome Corsi — who told MSNBC he walked away from a plea deal offered by Mueller's team.
+They might target political consultant Roger Stone, who has told NPR he thinks he'll be indicted, or associates of his such as conservative commentator Jerome Corsi, who told MSNBC that he walked away from a plea deal offered by Mueller's team.
 Stone and Corsi both deny they engaged in any wrongdoing.

 In December, the House intelligence committee voted to release to the executive branch a transcript of Stone's testimony before the panel.
-That move fueled speculation that Mueller might be preparing to charge Stone with lying to Congress, although there's still been no official indication.
+That move fueled speculation that Mueller might be preparing to charge Stone with lying to Congress, although there has been no official indication.

 Stone and his associates are thought to be potential connections between Trump's campaign and WikiLeaks, which released an avalanche of data stolen by Russian intelligence from political targets including the Democratic National Committee and Hillary Clinton's campaign chairman.

-Stone and Corsi have suggested they won't give evidence against Trump and Stone has invoked his 5th Amendment privilege not to submit to an interview or provide documents in response to requests from the top Democrat on the Senate Judiciary Committee.
+Stone and Corsi have suggested they won't give evidence against Trump, and Stone has invoked his Fifth Amendment privilege not to submit to an interview or provide documents in response to requests from the top Democrat on the Senate Judiciary Committee.

-If Stone, Corsi or others in this part of the Russia story line are ultimately charged, that could mean high-profile new trials in New York City or around Washington, D.C.
+If Stone, Corsi or others in this part of the Russia storyline are charged, that could mean high-profile new trials in New York City or around Washington, D.C.

-And if the Justice Department charges WikiLeaks' founder, Julian Assange, after suggestions that may happen, that trial also could be huge — assuming the United States could get Assange out of the Ecuadorian embassy in London where he has taken refuge.
+And if the Justice Department charges WikiLeaks' founder, Julian Assange, after suggestions that may happen, that trial also could be huge — assuming the United States could get Assange out of the Ecuadorian Embassy in London where he has taken refuge.

 The new House Democratic majority